jiahao42/SimpleKernel/README.md

 # LambKernel
 Course work for Computer System Engineering II
-It's the course requirement to write everything in one file, `kernel.c`. :)
+It's the course requirement to write everything in one file, `kernel.c` :)

 ## Prerequisite on macOS